kevin-lambda/kevin-lambda/dev_log.md

 For my approach, Steve Krug's essential web usability book says it all in the title, _Don't Make Me think_.

 From that design philosophy, I decided to use the most basic, consistent, uniform, expected, comfortable webpage design.
-Here's the drawn up wireframes in whole, and in detail.
+Here's the drawn up low fidelity wireframes in whole, and in detail.

 <img src="./assets/21mar2023_uxui_basicBusiness.jpg" alt="Backend logic"
   style="display: block;